Are Car Window Rain Guards Necessary for Car Camping?

 Do I need any special tools to install these, or can I just stick them on?

 Most stick-on types just require cleaning the area where they'll adhere and then pressing them on firmly.
 In-channel types might need a little gentle persuasion to snap into place, but usually no special tools are required.
 Think less 'mechanic' and more 'applying a sticker.'
-I installed a set on my old Civic in about 10 minutes, no tools needed.
+A set installs on most cars in about 10 minutes, no tools needed.

 What if I install them and still get rain coming in when I crack my window?